-I developed my BBQ spice blend (also called a dry rub) more than a decade ago and finally published it for friends who love to grill, so I hope you'll enjoy it too.
-It really is all purpose!
-Sprinkle or rub generously onto whatever is going on the grill, the smoker, into the oven, or air fryer.
+I developed this BBQ spice rub (also called a dry rub) over a decade ago and finally published it for friends who love to grill, and now it's yours too.
+It truly is all-purpose: sprinkle or rub it generously onto whatever's headed for the grill, smoker, oven, or air fryer.
+If you're someone who likes to make your own "stuff" and control what goes into your food (like I do), this homemade BBQ spice rub is easy to whip up easily and customizable.

 Jump to: